Accenture Case Interview Prep: Everything You Need to Know

 Examples of cases:

-Accenture provides the following six tips for acing your case interviews.
+Below are six of the most useful Accenture case interview tips for acing your case interviews.

 Tip #1: Take your time and don’t rush into speaking